nasarudinrazali/RESTAPIAutomationE2E-Cucumber/README.md

-**This API Automation Framework is created using Java, Junit, Cucumber and it also supports Cucumber Reporting.
+**This API Automation Framework is created using Java, Gherkin, Junit and Cucumber.
+It also supports Cucumber Reporting.
 This framework is built to test Jira APIs.**

 **There is an end to end test stored in this Framework.
 The test covers the login of Jira account > Creating an issue in Jira project > Add comment to the existing issue > Update comment to the existing issue > Delete the existing issue.**
 .